Denby Pottery Company: History

 Using a new patent process for drying slip invented by Needham and Kite of Vauxhall, the pottery produced at least 25 tons of workable clay each day.
 In the nineteenth century most of the ware produced was salt-glazed stoneware.
 Bourne patented improved kilns for stoneware in 1823 and 1848.
 By the 1870s the pottery was producing a wide range of utilitarian stoneware products including telegraph insulators, ink bottles, pickle and marmalade jars, spirit and liquor bottles, foot warmers, churns, mortars and pestles, pipkins, feeding-bottles, pork pie moulds, druggists' shop-jars, snuff-jars, spirit-barrels, pudding-moulds, and water filters.
 They also made more decorative "hunting jugs" sprigged with moulded decorations of huntsmen, windmills, men smoking or beehives, sometimes with the handle in the form of a greyhound, and terracotta goods, both practical and decorative.

 The company benefited greatly from its transport links into Derby and beyond, particularly when the Midland Railway opened its Ripley Branch.
-It had a siding at Denby Wharf (the terminus of the Little Eaton Gangway) approximately opposite to the factory.
+It had a siding at Denby Wharf, (the terminus of the Little Eaton Gangway, about 2 miles away from Duffield and 5 miles from Belper.) approximately opposite to the factory.
 Each week around three or four vans would be dispatched to Chaddesden sidings (near Derby station) where they would be connected to an express to St Pancras in London and the company's warehouse at the Granary.